Kintbury: Amenities

+Points of Interest

+The village has an area of Site of Special Scientific Interest on its south eastern border called Catmore and Winterly Copses.
+The Village has a Local nature reserve called Kintbury Newt Ponds.

 Transport

 Kintbury railway station in the village is served by local services from Reading and Newbury to Bedwyn.
 The Kennet and Avon Canal runs through the village at Kintbury Lock.
 A horse drawn widebeam canal boat runs public trips from Kintbury, either towards Newbury or towards Hungerford.

 Sport and leisure

 The village holds an annual "Ray Boxshall Orienteering Fun Day".
 An orienteering event named after Ray Boxshall who was heavily involved in running the event in the years before he died.
 Kintbury has two amateur dramatic societies - The Kintbury Players (who generally perform comedic plays), and St Mary's Drama Group who perform an annual pantomime in the Easter half term holiday.
 Kintbury has a Sports and Leisure centre - the Kintbury Jubilee Centre, run by the community for the community, with fitness classes, clubs, and a hall available to hire.
+The Jubilee Centre has three tennis courts and is home to Kintbury Tennis Club.

-Kintbury is also home to North Berks Football League club Kintbury Rangers F.C., who play at the Recreation Ground.
+Kintbury is also home to Wessex League club Kintbury Rangers F.C., who play at the Recreation Ground.
 Notable former players include Southampton F.C striker Charlie Austin and former Everton player Brett Angell.